December 1998 – New England, USA

 Dr. T. and I write the admission orders for the patients going through alcohol and opioid detoxification.
 The nurses use a scale to measure the patient’s withdrawal symptoms which guides them to administer the correct amount of medications to prevent the patient from having a seizure or dying.

 I hate to see patients’ lives wrecked by alcohol and drugs.
 Only the person who receives Jesus Christ as his Savior can truly be delivered from these deadly addictions.
 I pray for each of them to look unto Jesus Christ and be saved.
 How I thank God that He has put a song in my heart and prevented me from ever using alcohol or drugs by His grace.
 By following Him, He has spared me so much heartache and grief.

 “And be not drunk with wine, in which is excess, but be filled with the Spirit, Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord.”
 Ephesians 5:18-19 (KJV)

-I thank the Lord for all I learned while working in psychiatry for those four years.
-It was sometimes difficult to see lives so broken, but my experience with psychiatric assessments helped in every other job I had the remainder of my nursing career.
-A person’s mental condition often strongly impacts his physical condition.
+I thank the Lord for all I learned while working in psychiatry for those four long challenging years.
+My experience with psychiatric assessments helped me in every other job I had the remainder of my career because a person’s mental condition often impacts his physical condition.